ssube/isolex/docs/concept/arch.md

 ### Interval

 Intervals occasionally emit a command, event, or message.
-Some operate on regular intervals, cron or zeit expressions, while others respond to external stimuli.
+Some operate on regular intervals, cron or time expressions, while others respond to external stimuli.

 ### Listener